vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-7-DevSecOps-Security/01-devsecops-and-keyvault.md

 ### Managed Identities (for App Code)
 A Managed Identity removes the need for credentials entirely.
 Azure manages the identity for you.

+**Expert insight — System-Assigned vs User-Assigned Managed Identity, and when it matters:**
+- **System-Assigned**: tied 1:1 to the lifecycle of the resource it's attached to (e.g., the Web App) — created when the resource is created, destroyed when the resource is destroyed.
+Simple, but if you delete/recreate the Web App, the identity (and everything granted to it) is gone and must be reconfigured.
+- **User-Assigned**: an independent Azure resource of its own, which can be attached to multiple resources (e.g., the same identity shared by an App Service and a Function App that both need the same Key Vault access), and it survives the deletion of any single resource it's attached to.
+- Choose User-Assigned when multiple resources need identical access (avoids reconfiguring RBAC/Key Vault policies N times) or when the identity's lifecycle should outlive any single resource; System-Assigned is simpler when it's genuinely a 1:1, tightly-coupled relationship.
+- **Managed Identities only work for Azure resources talking to Azure services** — they can't be used for Azure DevOps pipelines authenticating *to* Azure (the pipeline runs on Microsoft's infrastructure, not yours).
+For that, use a Service Principal or, better, Workload Identity Federation.

 ```bash
 # Assign System-Managed Identity to a Web App